arunraj6/git-advanced-commands/README.md

 ## Revert <span id="revert"></span>

-GIT `revert` command will help to undo a specific commit we made.
+git `revert` command will help to undo a specific commit we made.

     git revert 09c02f0

 ## Rebase <span id="rebase"></span>

-GIT `rebase` will result in a linear commit history, it looks like we never branch with master/ main.
+git `rebase` will result in a linear commit history, it looks like we never branch with master/ main.

 ## Cherry-pick <span id="cherry-pick"></span>

+git `cherry-pick` enables arbitrary Git commits to be picked by reference and appended to the current working HEAD.

     git cherry-pick 09c02f0

 ## Tagging <span id="tag"></span>

-GIT `tag` is a nice way to put a bookmark on the commits that are easy to find and also used to publish the information about the tag.
+git `tag` is a nice way to put a bookmark on the commits that are easy to find and also used to publish the information about the tag.

 It’s common practice to prefix the version names with the letter v.
 Some good tag names might be v1.0 or v2.3.4.